Regularization-based Framework for Quantization-, Fault- and Variability-Aware Training: Methodology

 \subsection{Loss and Learning}

 We jointly optimize the quantization parameters (learnable step sizes or bit multipliers, depending on the model), offset values, and weights by incorporating an additional quantization-aware loss alongside the standard cross-entropy loss.
 This enables end-to-end optimization via backpropagation within the standard training pipeline.
+We have explored two variants of QAT with respect to how model weights are handled during the forward pass in the training stage: In the first variant, the full-precision weights remain unchanged during the forward pass.
+In the second variant, the weights are quantized and appropriately scaled during the forward pass using a quantization function with an overloaded \textit{straight-through estimator} (\textbf{STE}) in the backward pass.
+We find that the second variant yields better QAT outcomes.
 During training, weights remain in full precision but progressively align with their quantized counterparts under the influence of the quantization-aware loss.
 Post-training, full-precision weights are mapped to their nearest quantized values for efficient inference.